aklapatch/mySettings/README.md

 Ubuntu beta or debian testing is the next best thing.

 LxQT is more likely to break, hence the xfce base.

+# Destkop Environment
+i3 with gnome polkit agent autostarted in the config file.
+MATE as a backup.

 # Programs to install